peaclab/PACT/README.md

 Detailed commands of running PACT in parallel can be found here:

 https://xyce.sandia.gov/downloads/_assets/documents/Users_Guide.pdf

 # Example Inputs and outputs
+We have provided several test cases for the users to test.
+The test chip sizes are set to 5mmX5mm, 10mmX10mm, 20mmX20mm.

+We include uniform power density test cases of [40,80,120,160,200] W/cm<sup>2</sup>.

+We have also included non-uniform power density test cases with a background power density of 50 W/cm<sup>2</sup> and hot spot power density of [500,750,1000,1350,1500] W/cm<sup>2</sup>.

+Users can choose the location of the hot spot as well as the number of hot spots.

+To test the heterogeneity, we also include chips with heterogeneous materials such as silicon and copper.

+The cooling package is set to fixed air convection HTC, users can change the HTC based on their need.

+Users can also choose a different number of grids used in the simulation (e.g., 40X40, 80X80, 160X160, etc.)

-To run thermal simulations, go to /RuntimeAnalysis/scripts/ and run qsub_10mm.py, qsub_20mm.py, and qsub_Hetero_500um.py .
+To run thermal simulations, go to /RuntimeAnalysis/scripts/ and run qsub_10mm.py, qsub_20mm.py, and qsub_Hetero_500um.py.
 You can choose various synthetic power profiles and floorplans within the python script.

+Users can also modify the corresponding modelParam files in the /RuntimeAnalysis/modelParams_files/ to select the simulation type as well as the solver.